 The RDI project aims to fill this gap and stimulate more consideration of the economy-wide framework for carbon reduction and clean growth in the UK.

-The Catapult is exploring:
+The Catapult has explored:

-- How current policies incentivise action to cut emissions in different sectors?
+- How current policies incentivise action to cut emissions in different sectors.

-- What we can learn from international case studies and examples?
+- What we can learn from international case studies and examples.

-- What reform options could work for the UK to improve incentives to cut emissions efficiently and promote clean growth?
+- What reform options could work for the UK to improve incentives to cut emissions efficiently and promote clean growth.

 The RDI project has so far produced: